Alex-Fischman/iz/README.md

 # Rewrite
 - Operators: move children to follow operators, including parens
 	- only {, }, \[, and \] should have children
+	- operators should be replaced with the names they compile to

 # Analysis
 - Scope